castcle/castcle-trigger/README.md

      2. Aggregation : Sum, Count
      3. Group By : contentId

-  4.3 Weight key metrics and create target value ( like, comment, recast, quote )
+  4.3 Weight key metrics and create target value (like, comment, recast, quote)

-  4.4 Learn from enrich dataset and save ML artifacts ( analytics db mlArtifacts_country) Output List
+  4.4 Learn from enrich dataset and save model artifacts Output List
-    - account (countryCode)
+    - "account" (as "countryCode")
-    - model
+    - "model"
-    - artifact
+    - "artifact"
-    - features
+    - "features"
-    - trainedAt
+    - "trainedAt"

 ![Cold-start](https://user-images.githubusercontent.com/90676485/146301272-4d2cbb07-5810-48b1-ac91-0fddeb04905c.jpg)

 ## 6. Model Explanation: Personalized Content Model
-This model will be used to rank requested contents based on user’s engagement behaviors.
-The model will be re-trained everyday in the morning and stored in the mlArtifact collection in db_analytics.
-The model is for users that have their own personalized model meaning that they have at least one engagement history and can be used to give a wider range of content recommendation combined with cold start model.
+This model will be used to ranking/scoring the requested contents based on user’s engagement behaviors.
+The model will be re-trained everyday then stored in `analytics-db.mlArtifacts`.
+These models support users that have their own personalized model meaning that they have at least one engagement history and can be used to give a wider range of content recommendation combined with cold start model.
  1. Model inputs
  - User engagement
  - Content features

  2. Model detail
- - Model Used : XGBOOST Regression Model
+ - Model Used: XGBOOST Regression Model
  - Target variable : Weight engagement
- - Time Using : 1 mins (12/13/2021)
+ - Time using : 1 mins (12/13/2021)

  3. Output
- - Collection contains userId, artifacts, time-stamp
+ - Collection contains "userId", model artifacts, and timestamp

- 4. Model workflow (Training Section)
+ 4. Model workflow
- 4.1.Prep engagement data ( app db engagement )
+ 4.1.
+Engagement data preparation
   1. Engagement List
   - Like
   - Comment
   - Quote
   - Recast
   2. Aggregation : Sum
-  3. Group By : userId, contentId
+  3. Group By : "userId", "contentId"
- 4.2.Prep content features ( analytics db contentStats, creatorStats )
+ 4.2.
+Content features preparation
   1. Content Feature List
   - likeCount : Total like of each content based on subject
   - commentCount : Total comment of each content based on subject